jeremykvlim/kattis/README.md

 ---

 Many of these solutions were implemented after reading the editorials, and I suggest you to do the same if you find yourself stuck.
-If you have any questions about a particular solution, please contact me at j_lim@u.nus.edu.
+If you have any questions about a particular solution, please contact me at jeremykvlim@gmail.com.